adsota/ios-sdk/README.md

 	```
 	[AppotaADSDK becomeActive];
 	```
+- `AppotaADRequest` class has `isDevelopmentMode` property to config state of current application is in development (testing or production).
 ## 2. Banner
 Now that you have a project with the SDK referenced, let's put banner ads into it.
 There are 2 ways to add banner by interface builder or programmatically.
 - Add `AppotaADBannerView` to interface builder and add constraint